GEO & AI Search

 • Highest direct monthly cost

-• Knowledge transfer requires intentional effort
+• Knowledge transfer requires intentional effort to stick

-• Less context on your product/category initially
+• Less product and category context initially

 • Agency churn risk if account team turns over